HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ## XXE in SOAP

-SOAP is built on XML and remains widely used in enterprise systems (financial, government).
-Since SOAP inherently consumes XML, it is a natural target for XXE.
-Note that many SOAP frameworks parse XML at the framework level, so XXE exploitability depends on the framework's parser configuration, not just the application code.
+SOAP is built on XML and remains widely used in enterprise systems (financial, government, healthcare).
+Because SOAP messages are XML documents, SOAP endpoints are often treated as natural candidates for XXE testing.
+However, the important distinction is that XXE in SOAP is not really a SOAP feature — it is a consequence of how the underlying XML parser or SOAP framework handles untrusted XML.

+In practice, XXE exploitability in SOAP depends on whether the framework accepts DTDs, whether external entities are enabled, and at what stage parsing happens relative to schema or message validation.
+This is why SOAP XXE is often highly implementation-dependent: two services using the same WSDL may behave very differently depending on the XML stack behind them.

 A typical SOAP request: